Advanced search

 All above terms in this section and synonym terms (with same or less severity) coded with the MedDRA dictionary are considered as 'listed'.

-All hemorrhages are listed adverse events for Danaparoid Sodium.
-This also means that symptoms or signs which are clearly directly related to a hemorrhage (e.g. anaemia, decreased Hb, rbc, hematocrit, faintness, tiredness, tamponade) are listed adverse events.
+Haemorrhages are listed adverse events for danaparoid sodium.
+This also means that symptoms or signs which are clearly directly related to a haemorrhage (e.g. anaemia, decreased Hb, RBC, haematocrit, faintness, tiredness, tamponade) are listed adverse events.

 Liver abnormalities such as changes in transaminase and alkaline phosphatase have been observed, but no clinical significance has been demonstrated.

-Very rarely, cases of epidural and spinal haematomas were reported in association with prophylactic use of heparins in the context of peridural or spinal anaesthesia and of spinal puncture.
-These haematomas have caused various degrees of neurological impairment, including prolonged or permanent paralysis (see Section 4.4 'Special warnings and precautions for use').
+Very rarely, cases of epidural and spinal haematomas were reported in association with prophylactic use of heparin or low molecular weight heparin in the context of peridural or spinal anaesthesia and of spinal puncture.
+These haematomas have caused various degrees of neurological impairment, including prolonged or permanent paralysis (see Section 4.4).

 4.9 Overdose